-‘Days Of Our Lives’: New Clue In Stefano DiMera Mystery, Anna Screws Up Again, And Steve Shot By [Spoiler]
+‘Days Of Our Lives’: New Clue In Stefano DiMera Mystery, Anna Screws Up Again, And Steve Is Accidentally Shot [Spoiler]

 — Auntie02040912 (@halle_kandra) January 11, 2017

 Back to the DiMera mystery, the group ends up getting another lead later on.
 Rafe finds a key and he, along with Paul, trace it back to a bank.
-An employee confirms that it belongs to safe deposit box and identifies the owner as Stefano DiMera.
+An employee confirms that it belongs to a safe deposit box and identifies the owner as Stefano DiMera.
 However, he didn’t use his real name.

 “In the beginning, there was a belief that they were ahead of Stefano and had the jump on him.
 But all seems to be going wrong.
 It becomes clear that Stefano might be setting them up, and has been from the beginning.
 So the tables are turned.”